mrhorrocks/docker-2/README.md

 Download and install Docker Desktop

 ## Usage
-Navigate to the downloaded folder in a terminal and execute this command...
+Open a terminal and navigate to the downloaded folder and execute this command...

 ```sh
 docker compose up-d